 A funky little touch is the use of magnetic brake pads which make changing them a cinch.

-As with most large scale manufacturers, Cube have an extensive parts catalogue from which to source components such as stems, saddles and handlebars.
+As with most large scale manufacturers, Cube has an extensive parts catalogue from which to source components such as stems, saddles and handlebars.

 The bars fitted to the Stereo 140 Youth are 720mm wide, which was suitable for Tester N who prefers a wider bar setup but also allows for some reduction if needed.
 Alternatively, a narrower set of bars could be fitted and these ones kept for later.